EmanKhaliq49/Medical-Patrol/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the `LICENSE` file for details. *(Note: Please create a `LICENSE` file in your repository if you don't have one.)*
+This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## 📞 Contact